Delaware Lemon Law: Your Complete Legal Guide

 Step 2: Report Problems Within the Coverage Period

-Step 3: Provide Written Notice to Manufacturer
+Step 3: Provide Written Notice to the Manufacturer

 Before the lemon law presumption applies, you must provide direct written notification to the manufacturer.
 This notice should: